Summary:

 - How to use this advice in our life?
 Apply asaktiḥ (lack of claiming ownership of objects).

-- NOT an issue: Possessing an object.
+- It's not an issue possessing an object.
 It’s a fact that it’s in your possession.
+Ownership only becomes an ISSUE when I claim ownership of it.

 Bhagavad Gita, Chapter 12, Verse 15: